Woman: Health

-Factors that specifically affect the health of women vs. men are most evident in those related to reproduction, but sex differences have been identified from the molecular to the behavioral scale.
+Factors that specifically affect the health of women in comparison with men are most evident in those related to reproduction, but sex differences have been identified from the molecular to the behavioral scale.
 Some of these differences are subtle and difficult to explain, partly due to the fact that it is difficult to separate the health effects of inherent biological factors from the effects of the surrounding environment they exist in.
 Sex chromosomes and hormones, as well as sex-specific lifestyles, metabolism, immune system function, and sensitivity to environmental factors are believed to contribute to sex differences in health at the levels of physiology, perception, and cognition.
 Women can have distinct responses to drugs and thresholds for diagnostic parameters.

-Some diseases primarily affect or are exclusively found in women, such as lupus, breast cancer, cervical cancer, or ovarian cancer.
-The medical practice dealing with female reproduction and reproductive organs is called gynaecology ("science of women").
+The medical practice dealing with female reproduction and reproductive organs is called gynaecology (etymologically, "science of women").